oracle/learning-library/analytics-library/leverage-adw-oac/provision-oac/provision-oac.md

 Click in **View Account** and **Sign in to Cloud**.
 ![Oracle Console SignIn](./images/lab200_1.png)

-1. Click on the menu icon on the left.
+1. Click on the menu icon on the right.
 Verify that you are signed in as a **Single Sign On** (Federated user) user by selecting the **Profile** icon in the top right hand side of your screen.
     If your username is shown as:

     > oracleidentitycloudservice/&lt;your username&gt;
     >